 If you follow me on Twitter you’ll know that I am very keen on Meat Free Monday.
 Meat tends to be one of the most expensive items in our grocery baskets each week.
-One big way to save money on groceries is to plan some meat free meals.
+One big way to save money on groceries is to plan some meat free meals (for other grocery budget busters check out my healthy eating on a budget tips).
 So for those of you who have dabbled in the idea of becoming vegetarian – you don’t have to do it completely.
 Having one or two meat free meals a week can still give you health benefits.

 Some benefits of meat-free meals are: